A Research Program

 The hypothetical point at which computational models of human personality reach sufficient resolution that relationship outcomes become predictable before two people ever meet.
 Not a dating app.
 A research frontier.

 We are living in a social dark age.
 Married people report happiness equivalent to a $50,000 salary increase.
-Finding a one-in-a-million match instead of one-in-a-hundred doesn't make someone a little happier — it satisfies something at the level of the soul.
+Finding a one-in-a-million match instead of one-in-a-hundred doesn't make someone a little happier.
+It satisfies something at the level of the soul.
 The goodness of relationships follows power laws, and we have almost no infrastructure for navigating them.

 The Big Five personality model is a 5-pixel image of a person.

 Before CLIP, computer vision meant classifying images with a handful of hand-labeled features.
 After CLIP, every image on earth could be embedded in a single space at whatever resolution was needed.
-The same transition is coming for human personality — and it changes everything about how we find the people we're meant to know.
+The same transition is coming for human personality, and it changes everything about how we find the people we're meant to know.

-Each represents a tractable first experiment with existing data.
+Book a time →Each represents a tractable first experiment with existing data.
 Together they form a path from personality measurement to relationship prediction.

 Unsupervised, high-dimensional, multimodal personality vectors learned from text, voice, video, behavior, and digital footprints.
 If I can predict every token you'd generate, I have a model of your personality.
 The conditional embedding is the personality.

 Compatibility is not a number.
-It's a structured manifold — a probability distribution over the kinds of relationship dynamics two people will discover.
+It's a structured manifold: a probability distribution over the kinds of relationship dynamics two people will discover.
 A compatibility score is to a relationship outcome manifold as a temperature reading is to a full weather model.

 Alan Cowen's work at Hume AI proved this paradigm for emotions.
 Self-reported labels are a lossy pre-CLIP taxonomy.
 Unsupervised representations recover structure invisible to prior frameworks.
 If it works for emotion, it works for personality.
 The style-GAN moment is imminent.